False Claims Act Defense Attorneys – Qui Tam Lawsuit Defense

 Some of the most commonly implemented defense strategies in qui tam cases under the False Claims Act include:

 - Procedural Inconsistencies: As is the case in all categories of federal government litigation, relators in qui tam claims must remain complaint (and often strictly so) with the Federal Rules of Civil Procedure (FRCP).
 Relators would not be granted a free ‘pass’ on any technical and procedural shortcomings, regardless of any potential justifications they may attempt to offer.
 Calling out and formally challenging these deficiencies from the onset of the litigation proceedings can often, at the very minimum, slow down the legal process against a corporate defendant and start to raise questions from a judicial and governmental perspective about the legitimacy of the relator’s case – a key step in reducing the risk that the government will ultimately choose to dedicate its resources to advance the initial claim.
+This is why it’s important to have an experienced false claims act attorney on your side.

 - Failing to File Requisite Disclosure Statement: In addition to the initial formal complaint (which is the document that is filed in federal court to start the qui tam legal process) the relator must also submit a disclosure statement to the Department of Justice.
 Specifically, this statement must include the following clause in order to be deemed legitimate in a court of law: “substantially all material evidence and information the [relator] possesses.”
 While the disclosure statement is not initially provided for review to the defending party, issues later made discoverable, regarding the pertinent details the relator might have overlooked when drafting the disclosure statement, may lead to grounds for seeking dismissal of the case in its entirety.